Tooth sensitivity is an aggravating dental problem that may prevent you from eating hot or cold foods, in order to avoid tooth pain.

 There are a number of ways to address tooth sensitivity, depending on the cause.
 Below are our comprehensive dental treatments at Caringbah Dental Care.

-Dental bonding – this cosmetic dentistry option is also effective in addressing tooth sensitivity.
-A tooth coloured material is bonded on the surfaces of the damaged tooth to protect the roots.
+this cosmetic dentistry option is also effective in addressing tooth sensitivity.
+A tooth-colored material is bonded on the surfaces of the damaged tooth to protect the roots.

 Don’t let pain stop you from enjoying your meal.
 With comprehensive dental treatments at Caringbah Dental Care, your tooth sensitivity can be a thing of the past.